-IN-PERSON PROCTORING ALTERNATIVES
+IN-PERSON AND ONLINE PROCTORING

-Instructors using online proctoring tools such as Proctorio must also provide an in-person proctoring option, examples of which can be found here..
+The OSU online proctoring tool is now Honorlock (Proctorio was deactivated on May 3rd, 2024).
+See the Getting Started with Honorlock resources if interested in using.
+Instructors using online proctoring tools such as must also provide students an in-person proctoring option, examples of which can be found here.
 Faculty should include this option in the syllabus.
 Sample language: Students may request an in-person proctoring alternative to online proctoring.
 The student is expected to contact the instructor early in the term to coordinate the accommodation.
 Students will not be permitted to take remotely proctored exams in their homes or residence halls unless they are willing to conduct a room scan.
 By choosing to take the exam in their home or residence hall, the student is consenting to the room scan of the area in which they take the exam.